RepsonaHQ/repsona-content-help/articles/004007000-gantt-san-json.en.md

 ### Invite members

-Invite or create the members in Repsona beforehand, using the same names as in Gantt-san.
+Invite or create members in Repsona beforehand, using the same names as in Gantt-san.
+You can also register by name only (create a no-login member).

 [Invite your teammates to Repsona](/help/articles/001004000-invite)